 How Many Almonds Should a Cockatiel Eat?

-Almonds are fine to feed your cockatiel, however you should do so in moderation.
-From a human’s viewpoint, an almond may seem tiny, but it offers all of the nutrients your little flying buddy need.
+Almonds are fine to feed your cockatiel, however, you should do so in moderation.
+From a human’s viewpoint, an almond may seem tiny, but it offers all of the nutrients your little flying buddy needs.